OsmHackTW/josm-presets/README.md

 	 * Author: osm.tw (former yellowsoar, trasfered at 2016/01/12 [1. ][1])
 	 * License:`none`
 	 * Intro:
-		Made for mapping in Taiwan.
+		An all in one presets, made for mapping in Taiwan.
 1. Wheelchair_Presets
 	 * First commit:2011/09/13
 	 * Author:mcdlee